stigwue/iriki/README.md

 There are three very key directories within app: engine, models and routes.

+### Routes
+Routes contains the url routing: controllers, their actions and expected parameters.
+There is an index.json file which defines default route actions for every route, route aliases and the valid routes.
+Note that json files defining a route may exist but will be ignored if they are not specified in index.json.

 ### Models
 Models holds the JSON description of the database models/collections/tables.
 I would advice that the database should not be tempered with directly except through the model definitions.
 I hope to add a way to incorporating code-side changes to the database like Laravel does.

-### Routes
-Routes contains the url routing: controllers, their actions and expected parameters.
-Wherein models hold all the apps models, for routes, there is an index.json which defines default route actions for every route, route aliases and the valid routes.
-Note that json files defining a route may exist but will be ignored if they are not specified in index.json.
-Yet to decide if this behavious is best and should be replicated for model jsons.
+Note that these model definitions are called when they are defined or needed from the route definitions.

 ### Engine